shsobieski/Build-a-Better-Blockbuster/README.md

 For this analysis I used audience rating and profit.
 Both of these factors will be compared to production costs so I can reccomend a target investment amount per film.

-First examined the distribution of profits.
+First I examined the distribution of profits.

 - Mean: 45,763,179.17
 - Median: 22,965,043.25